Bachelor of Science in Psychology

-All prerequisites for required Psychology courses must be completed with a grade of C or better.
-Students who audit or are unable to earn a grade of C or better in a lower division (100 or 200 level) PSY course may repeat the course two additional times on a space-available basis.
-Students who audit or wish to repeat an upper-division (300 or 400 level) PSY course may repeat the course one additional time on a space-available basis.
+All prerequisites for required Psychology courses must be completed with a minimum grade of C. Students who audit or are unable to earn a minimum grade of C in a lower-division (100- or 200-level) PSY course may repeat the course two additional times on a space-available basis.
+Students who audit or wish to repeat an upper-division (300- or 400-level) PSY course may repeat the course one additional time on a space-available basis.
 Students repeating a course are required to complete all components of that course during the semester in which the course is retaken.
 When repeating a course with a lecture and laboratory component, both components must be repeated.

 - Satisfy the General University Requirements for Baccalaureate Degrees.

 - Complete the General Education Requirements for Baccalaureate Degrees.

 - Complete the Major Requirements below.

 |PSY A111||Introduction to Psychology||3|

 |PSY A150||Lifespan Development||3|

 |PSY A200||Introduction to Behavior Analysis||3|

 |PSY A260||Statistics for Psychology||3|